 ITA Scholar-Athletes: Victoria Santoro (CMC SO), Crystal Lim, Kristin Lim, Jessie Huang, Caroline Daly (SCR SR), Hannah Gordon (CMC SR), Sheena Patel (HMC SO)

-This may be Coach Rush Magers rookie season at Claremont-Mudd Scripps Colleges but Coach Gretchen is certainly not lacking in experience.
-She has played every imaginable level of tennis, starting from her first junior tennis tournaments in Pittsburgh, Pennsylvania.
+On the courts herself, Gretchen has played every imaginable level of tennis, starting from her first junior tennis tournaments in Pittsburgh, Pennsylvania.
 She has traveled to over 20 countries playing junior, collegiate, professional, and senior tournamnets.
 She is a former USTA Junior and ITF Junior World Champion, an NCAA champion, and US Olympian.
 She has won over 30 gold balls in US championships.
 She has played in over 40 Grand Slam events, including 20 Wimbledon championships and 15 US Opens.
-Magers played 10 years on the WTA tour and was a top 20 singles and doubles player.
+Rush played 10 years on the WTA tour and was a top 20 singles and doubles player.
 She was a quarterfinalist at the U.S. Open, French Open, and Wimbledon.
 She represented the United States in the 1984 Olympics, the World University Games, the Pan American Games, and the Senior ITF World Championships.
 At Trinity University, she was a four-time All-American.
 She was NCAA doubles champion in 1983 and NCAA runner-up in singles and doubles in 1985 and 1986.
 For the past 20 years, she has been teaching and coaching tennis in San Diego, California.
 She was the head coach at San Diego City College for 4 years and Our Lady of Peace High School for 2 years and assisted at San Diego State.

 Coach G believes that her students play their best when they are playing for the pure joy of the game.
 She often reminds her students they are playing tennis not working tennis.
 She believes the better her players get, the more fun the game is and the greater the rewards.

-Gretchen says: "My fondest memories at Trinity stem from being a member of the tennis team.
+Gretchen says: "My fondest memories of my college days at Trinity stem from being a member of the tennis team.
 My closest friends were and still are my college teammates.
 I hope to provide the CMS women tennis players with opportunities to reach their scholastic and tennis potential by helping create experiences that will last a lifetime."
-Magers has a Bachelors degree in Physical Education from Trinity University with a minor in Biology.
+Rush has a Bachelors degree in Physical Education from Trinity University with a minor in Biology.
 She also earned a Masters degree in Sports Administration from California University of Pennsylvania.